keithj2780/svelte-starter-app/README.md

 ## What is contains

-TL;DR; This looks pretty, but does nothing.
+TL;DR; This looks pretty, but does nothing useful.

 It is client side only - deploy it to AWS S3 or surge or elsewhere, or run it locally using npm run dev - no server (eg Sapper, Express, NodeJS) is required.